 Once you click on one of the three options, you can choose a unique “Campaigns” in the left sidebar and select “Auction Insights” from the menu that appears.

 - List of sites that are also shown for a specific request or group of requests;

-- Percentage of impressions received – determines the share of impressions that were received in a specific period of time for your campaign and competitors;
+- Impression share – determines the share of impressions that were received in a specific period of time for your campaign and competitors.

-- Win percentage – shows how often your ad was higher in the rankings than others;
+- Outranking share – shows how often your ad was higher in the rankings than others.

-- Next position coefficient – shows how often a competitor’s ad is higher than yours in one search results;
+- Position above rate (search only) – shows how often a competitor’s ad is higher than yours in one search results.

 Often this report answers the question, “Why did CPC go up?” which means, accordingly, the effectiveness of the advertising campaign has fallen.
 Check: perhaps a new player has appeared in the auction or other participants have raised prices.

 Let’s say we see that we are seriously inferior to some competitors for a certain request.
 This request, however, gives a good conversion.
 So, there is something to fight for.
 In this case, there is reason to consider increasing the budget.